Extended Isolation Forest for Distributed Spark/Scala Anomaly Detection

 • Fully extended EIF

-I also compared the results against the original Liu et al. Isolation Forest paper and the reference Python EIF implementation from Hariri et al. All experiments used 100 trees, 256 samples per tree, and 10 trials with distinct random seeds.
+I compared the results against the original Liu et al. Isolation Forest paper and the reference Python EIF implementation from Hariri et al. All experiments used 100 trees, 256 samples per tree, and 10 trials with distinct random seeds.

 These benchmarks are endpoint comparisons, not an exhaustive extensionLevel sweep.
 They validate the standard IF implementation, the axis-aligned EIF endpoint, and the fully extended EIF endpoint against published and reference implementations.